metio/yosql/yosql-website/content/configuration/jdbc/resultSetMetaData.md

 - [connection](../connection/): The name for a Connection variable.
 - [dataSource](../datasource/): The name for a DataSource variable.
 - [databaseMetaData](../databasemetadata/): The name for a DatabaseMetaData variable.
+- [defaultConverter](../defaultconverter/): The default converter to use, if no other is specified on a query itself.
 - [flowStateClassName](../flowstateclassname/): The class name of the flow-state class
 - [indexSuffix](../indexsuffix/): The name suffix to add for index lookup tables.
 - [indexVariable](../indexvariable/): The name for a index variable.